fictionco/fiction/@apps/docs/src/docs/service/setup.md

 # Dashboard and Post System

-> The primary feature that makes Factor unique is it's simple-yet-powerful post system and dashboard.
-These features allow extension developers to create incredibly powerful plugins and themes.
+> By default, Factor includes a CMS-like post management system and dashboard.
+These features allow extension developers to create CMS oriented tools that are dynamic, consistent, and easy to manage.

 ## Overview

-Almost every app needs to have the following:
+A typical web app usually needs the following:

 - User Management and Authentication
 - A Database System
 - Image Storage

-And while JS frameworks typically help you structure your codebase, they leave it up to you on how to best add this functionality.
-For most developers, setting all this up represents months of work including many painful rewrites as you learn "best practices."
+For many developers, setting all this up represents months of work including many painful rewrites as you learn "best practices."

 That's why Factor takes an opinionated approach to how to best handle these common services.
 Doing so allows us to create a platform on which extension developers can build, as well as helps you save many many days of debugging and pain.